martinprobson/Hadoop_WordCount/README.md

-# MapReduce Temperature Data Example
+# MapReduce Word Count Example

 ## Summary

-This is the Java MapReduce example taken from *'Hadoop The Definitive Guide 4th Edition' - Part 1 - Chapter 2.*

-The example uses Mapreduce framework to find the highest temperatures recorded per year from NCDC data files.
+This a the Java MapReduce Word Count example.

 ## Unix Version